uviclibraries/data-visualization-and-narrative-maps/timeline-js.md

 4. If prompted, sign into your Google account.
 If you need a Google account, make one at [accounts.google.com](https://accounts.google.com){:target="_blank"}.
 Click **Make a Copy** when prompted.

 5. Change the title of the spreadsheet to match your project.
+If you are using the provided imaages and dates, you might want to name your spreadsheet, "**UVic Buildings Over Time**."

 6. In the Google Spreadhseet, create a title slide by entering a headline, text and media into row 2 of the spreadsheet.
 Do not add dates to this slide.
 In column P, select **title** to set this as the title slide.